urutau-nz/query_access_osrm/README.md

 The code we provide automatically downloads the OpenStreetMap (OSM) data and intiates the OSRM server based on that network.
 If you wish, you can then use the code to query a large number of origin-destination pairs.

+You will need to update the config.yaml file to tell the code what region you want to download.
+Check the [geofabrik site](http://download.geofabrik.de/) for the right name formatting.

 ### Test
 If you have a OSRM server running, you can test it through a URL request (either in the browser or command line).
 It should be of this form `http://localhost:5000/route/v1/walking/-75.556521,39.746364;-75.545551,39.747228?overview=false